Skip to content

 Is otoplasty only for protruding ears?

-No. In my clinic in Londrina, I perform otoplasty for various situations: correction of protruding ears, lop ear, cup ear, microtia, anotia, reconstruction after trauma or removal of skin cancer, among others.
+Otoplasty is not limited to protruding ears; it can also address selected ear-shape variations and reconstructive situations after trauma, skin-cancer removal or congenital deformity.
+In my clinic in Brazil, I perform otoplasty for correction of protruding ears, lop ear, cup ear, microtia, anotia and reconstruction after trauma or removal of skin cancer.
 Each patient is evaluated individually and clearly guided about the real possibilities of improvement.

 What type of anaesthesia is used in otoplasty?

-I perform otoplasty under general anaesthesia, which provides total comfort to the patient during the procedure.
+I usually perform otoplasty under general anaesthesia, which allows controlled comfort and monitoring during the procedure.
 In selected cases of cooperative adults, local anaesthesia with sedation may be a viable alternative, but general anaesthesia remains my preference for the tranquillity it provides — especially in children.

 What is the Island technique of Pitanguy?

 The Island technique is the essence of otoplasty that I learned from Professor Ivo Pitanguy.
-It consists of creating a cartilage island that will shape the new anti-helix, with an incision through the full thickness of the cartilage.
-This definitively breaks the elastic memory of the cartilage, permanently reconfiguring the contour of the ear.
-It is one of the great differentiators of my technique, as it makes recurrence extremely rare.
+It consists of creating a cartilage island that will shape the new anti-helix, with a full-thickness incision through the cartilage.
+This neutralises the original elastic memory of the cartilage and reconfigures the contour of the ear in a stable, long-lasting way.
+In my practice, it is one of the factors that makes recurrence less common than with suture-only approaches.

 What tests are necessary before otoplasty?